Return to The Definitive RCT Reference Guide homepage

 Scenery options are primarily for the players visual enjoyment.
 Guests have zero sense of esthetics, and do not care about the items purchase price (the player can save money this way), if or how an item is painted, or if Scenery from different Themes are mixed.
 Guests only notice whether a piece of Scenery is present or not {s}, and may comment appropriately upon a few very specific Scenery inclusions.

 Scenery can affect Ride Excitement {m}.
 Read "What makes an Exciting Flat Ride" to understand the specifics.
-Note that Station Themeing or Edge elements (walls, hedges, fences) will have no effect upon Ride Excitement.
+Note that Station Themeing or Tile Edge objects (Fence/Hedge/Railing/Wall) have no effect upon Ride Excitement.

-Plant big, leafy trees along your pathways and near benches and eating areas to cool you guests during the Summer months {s} (a cool path lined with shady trees much more pleasant on a summer day than a ribbon of melting asphalt baked under direct sun {m}).
-Jumping fountains also help (and can also elicit positive comments from the guests).
-Also, strategically placed trees can hide the more exciting parts of a ride from guests on a path, which makes guests on the path wonder about the unseen parts, and so will boost Ride Intensity {s}.
-Statues and regular fountains however do not provide any shade or cooling effect {s}.
+The strategy guide suggests that you should plant big, leafy trees along your pathways and near benches and eating areas to cool you guests during the Summer months {s} (a cool path lined with shady trees much more pleasant on a summer day than a ribbon of melting asphalt baked under direct sun {m}).
+In reality, trees do nothing to cool guests.
+The strategy guide also suggests that strategically placed trees can hide the more exciting parts of a ride from guests on a path, which makes guests on the path wonder about the unseen parts, and so will boost Ride Intensity {s}.
+This also in reality is not true.
+Intensity boost only occurs with the "head chopper" effect, and then only when the ride is tested with the head chopping object in place.
+Finally the strategy guide suggests that Jumping Fountains will cool guests (which is false), and can also elicit positive comments from the guests (which is true) {s}.
+The strategy guide is correct though in saying that regular fountains and statues however do not provide any shade or cooling effect {s}.

 Designing Arboretums and Gardens